jaredmacintyre/3D-Alien-Defense/readme.txt

 -Sets the position where the viewpoint will move to on the next step.
 -Numbers taken from the world array need to be made negative before they are used with setViewPosition.

+void setOldViewPosition(float x, float y, float z);
+-Sets the position where the viewpoint is currently.
+-Numbers taken from the world array need to be made negative before they are used with setOldViewPosition.

 void getOldViewPosition(float *x, float *y, float *z);
 -Returns the position where the viewpoint is currently.